Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/09_advanced_galois.typ

 == Completeness of Abstract Transformers

-While best transformers are most precise, computing them may be expensive or impossible.
+Best transformers are most precise, but computing them may be expensive or impossible.
 *Completeness* characterizes when a practical transformer achieves the precision of the best transformer.

 #definition(title: "Completeness")[